How Many Pounds is 50kg? A practical guide to Weight Conversions

 -

 Is weight the same as mass?
 In everyday language, the terms are often used interchangeably.
-However, scientifically, mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
+Still, scientifically, mass is the amount of matter in an object, while weight is the force of gravity acting on that mass.
 On Earth, the difference is negligible for most purposes, which is why we often use the terms synonymously.
-However, on other planets with different gravitational forces, the weight would differ significantly, while the mass remains constant.
+On the flip side, on other planets with different gravitational forces, the weight would differ significantly, while the mass remains constant.

 -